 I've spent most of my life in Massachusetts, though I lived in New Orleans for a couple years to see what that was like.
 I moved there post-K and moved back August 2008.
 My love of NOLA and my yet greater love of the Northeast were at odds, thus the entire trip served (if nothing else) to remind me where my home will always be.
 One of my favorite conversations in New Orleans was explaining to a friend what a "Fluffernutter" is and why it is important.
 She said "Peanut butter and WHAT?
 EWW." ...while sucking on a crawfish head.

-Here are some of mine: I'm recovering from some personal crapola that plagued my life for quite some time.
-And my take on that is that EVERYONE has drama, and that's fine.
-If you don't believe that, you are probably either exceedingly lucky or incredibly boring, or perhaps both.
-Even when I was in excellent shape, I've always had a bit of a gut.
-It's genetic.
+Other stuff: Even when I was in excellent shape, I've always had a bit of a gut.
+Nowadays, my gut has grown to the point where it demands voting rights.
 I have a quirky, sideways smile.
 I don't like onions.
-I don't want kids for several good and important reasons.
+I'm reasonably certain I don't want kids for several good and important reasons.
 Due to shifting priorities, circumstances and life happening, I never actually graduated from college, did the 2.3 kids/wife/house-in-the-suburbs thing.
-And I'm fine with that on most days.
+And I'm fine with that.
 I have a few regrets, but I'm also pretty okay with them.
 I've tried many things and succeeded, and I've tried many things and failed.
-I'm real and genuine and introspective and patient and compassionate.
+I'm genuine and introspective and patient and compassionate.

 Then there's the gills on my neck, the third eye, the platypus fur, the webbed feet and the antennae.